spoltiamanda/master_artificial_intelligence/README.md

 - `/assignments`: Completed assignments and AI-related tasks.
 - `/projects`: Research projects, AI code, and related documentation.
 - `/datasets`: Datasets used in AI experiments and projects.
-- `/resources`: Supplementary reading materials, links, and resources.
-- `/misc`: Miscellaneous files related to the discipline.

 Feel free to explore each discipline folder to access relevant content.